 - They don't take as much space to transport or to store when not camping.

-It’s not just us that have found the Outwell Collaps range useful as lots of other people have been leaving good reviews on websites like Amazon.
+It's not just us that have found the Outwell Collaps range useful, as many others have been leaving good reviews on websites like Amazon.

-Here are a few more things in the Outwell Collaps Range.
+Here are a few more things we've since tried in the Outwell Collaps Range.

-Hopefully you’ve seen something here that will save you from the headache in finding space for everything when going camping.
+Hopefully, you've seen something here that will save you from the headache of finding space for everything when going camping.